How hooks work

 }

-It accepts one single parameter called the initialState
+It accepts one single parameter called the initialState which is the initial

 state value of a function that will produce it.